N-Form® Multi-Electrode Array

 Plexon Inc and Modular Bionics™ Inc. have partnered to offer the N-Form®, a customizable 3D multi-electrode array for chronic in vivo electrophysiology.
 The N-Form array combines features of the Utah array and linear arrays, such as the Plexon V-Probe, for chronic, 3D volumetric recordings.
 Each array is composed of a grid of linear arrays, or shanks, that are continuous with the backplate.
 The N-form thus offers the advantage of all components being one monolithic piece, rather than multiple pieces assembled together like other multi-electrode arrays such as the Utah array.

 The customizable N-Form® design allows for targeting large volumes of neurons across layers and columns of cortex.
 The N-Form® can be used as a chronically implanted electrode as the high-density design and floating interface allows for long-term, chronic recordings.
-Stable recordings have been demonstrated for up to 10 months in cats, with the potential for much longer recordings (longevity study ongoing).
+Stable recordings have been demonstrated for over 9 months in marmosets and cats, with the potential for much longer recordings (longevity study ongoing).
 Each N-Form® array has a hook on the backplate that enables an insertion tool to be attached to aid with placement in the brain.

 The N-Form has already been adopted by researchers at organizations such as University of Pittsburgh, University of Chicago, Brown University, NIH, Northwestern University, Arizona State University, and more.

-The next generation of multichannel, high-density neural recording
+The next generation of multi-electrode array: multichannel, high-density neural recording

 Over the past two decades, researchers using arrays like the Utah array have faced limitations in recording large populations of neurons, including an inability to reach deep brain structures and low-dimensional recordings.
 Neurons aren’t exclusively arranged laterally on a 2D space, so why should that be all an electrode array can cover?